TalkAbility™ Guidebook for Parents

 ►Evidence-based strategies

-The strategies you’ll learn from the TalkAbility guidebook are drawn from TalkAbility – The Hanen Program® for Parents of Verbal Children on the Autism Spectrum.
+The strategies you’ll learn from the TalkAbility guidebook are drawn from TalkAbility – The Hanen Program® for Parents of Autistic Children Who Are Speaking in Sentences and Having Conversations.
 This program is offered all over the world by Hanen Certified speech-language pathologists who specialize in autism and other social communication difficulties.

 To view a detailed research summary and reference list for TalkAbility, click on the link below: